trevorwslee/UNOR4WiFiExperiments/README.md

 The sketch for the captioned UI is a bit longer, and hence will not be listed here.
 Instead, you can download the sketch `src/INO/dd_draw/dd_draw.ino` [here](https://github.com/trevorwslee/UNOR4WiFiExperiments/blob/main/src/INO/dd_draw/dd_draw.ino)

-*Alternatively, you can clone the complete repo [UNOR4WiFiExperiments](https://github.com/trevorwslee/UNOR4WiFiExperiments) for all sketch mentioned*
+*Alternatively, you can clone the complete repo [UNOR4WiFiExperiments](https://github.com/trevorwslee/UNOR4WiFiExperiments) for all sketches mentioned*

-I guess by now, you will be aware that all you need to switch the PlatformIO program to target for another sketch is simply to change `src/main.cpp`, like
+I guess by now, you will be aware that all you need to switch the PlatformIO project to target for another sketch is simply to change `src/main.cpp`, like
 ```
 #include <Arduino.h>
 //#include "INO/matrix_test/matrix_test.ino"